 As letters are being learned, teachers or students can highlight letters or words in the poem (e.g., highlight ‘b’ words when working on the letter ‘b’).
 Echo reading, choral reading, and repeated reading can be used as the teacher and students “read” the poem together.
 Some poems also serve as appropriate texts for vocabulary and comprehension instruction.

 Other Ways to Practice Rhyming

-As mentioned previously, poems and music provide excellent avenues for practicing the phonological awareness skill of rhyming.
+As mentioned previously, poems and music provide excellent avenues for practicing the phonological awareness skill of rhyming when learning to read.
 Rhyming can be practiced through other activities as well.
 Listed below are some quick and easy ways to incorporate rhyming games with children:

 - When lining up to leave the classroom, call students by a rhyming name.
 When the name is called, a student whose name rhymes with what was called lines up.
 For example, the teacher calls, “Breve.”
 Steve lines up.
 When the teacher calls, “Lamantha,” Samantha lines up.

 - The teacher generates two words that rhyme (e.g., “glad,” “sad”).
 Students provide additional words that rhyme with the given pair.
 The game is repeated with a new rhyming pair generated by the teacher.